abberdeen/circuitid-csharp/docs/MenusApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new MenusApi(Configuration.Default);
-            var menus = new Menus(); // Menus | The JSON object that will be posted to the REST API endpoint.
+            var menusCreateOrPatch = new MenusCreateOrPatch(); // MenusCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetMenu200Response result = apiInstance.CreateMenu(menus);
+                GetMenu200Response result = apiInstance.CreateMenu(menusCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)